themiscadiz/Final-dwd/README.md

 ### Adding new animals through Postman

 Because this step I haven't done it correctly before, it is always confusing how to add new object to the database.
 Thanks to the Postman tutorial it was more easy to add *key* and *values* to the object.
-Definetly was very satisfying see the information be update it into the database.
+Definitely was very satisfying see the information be update it into the database.
 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/8.png?raw=true" width="100%">

 ### HTML CSS and JS

-I started early in the process to work in the frontend of the website.
-Although I had previously make a similar design with multiples buttons, this time I was also making the website responsive.
+I started early in the process to work on the frontend of the website.
+Although I had previously made a similar design with multipled buttons, this time I was also making the website responsive.

 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/3.png?raw=true" width="50%">

-I organized my html in section idetified mostly with Id's to make the buttons to communicate with the main.js file and give it style in CSS file.
-I left and available "div" in the page for simulate the space were the P5 canvas it is going to be located.
-The to follow better what I am doing in the css i like to colored the divs ans section to understand how I manipulating the sections.
+I organized my html in sections identified with Id's to make the buttons to communicate with the main.js file and give it style in CSS.
+I left an available "div" in the page to simulate the space were the P5 canvas it is going to be located.
+The to follow better what I am doing in the css i like to color the divs and section to understand how I manipulate the sections.

 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/1.gif?raw=true" width="50%">

 **P5 Sketch**

 The first and easy approach to use a p5 canvas into your website is to embed the code from the P5 web editor.
-However, I though because I am using Nedb locally I didn't have a way to call the api from the P5 web editor.
+However, I thought because I am using Nedb locally I didn't have a way to call the api from the P5 web editor.
 I decided to work in a P5 sketch locally.
 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/4.gif?raw=true" width="100%">
-Originally I didn't have an intention to make and interactive visualization. but I was creating the graphics, I notices that using P5 for this, and not making interactive could be a lots opportunity to experiment.
-Having said that, during the process I didnt figuri it out how to feed the animation of the shapes with the data that I was recieving from the database.
+Originally I didn't have an intention to make and interactive visualization.
+But I was creating the graphics, I noticed that using P5 for this, and not making interactive could be a lost opportunity to experiment.
+Having said that, during the process I didnt figure out how to feed the animation of the shapes with the data that I was recieving from the database.

-I believe that the problem was around I wasn't able to update the data of the canvas without interfiring with the actual information of the animal votes.
+I believe that the problem was that I wasn't able to update the data of the canvas without interferring with the actual information of the animal votes.
-Looking on the internet looks like I was trying to  when I pass a variable into a function didnt affect the outside variable.
-A friend told me that maybe I was trying to reference a variable, but i didnt figure it out how to make work in js.
+Looking on the internet looks like passing a variable into a function doesnt affect the outside variable.
+A friend told me that maybe I was trying to reference a variable, but I didnt figure it out how to make work in js.

 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/13.png?raw=true" width="50%">

 I decided to make circle to visualize each information of the animal.
 The size of each circle is relative to the percentage of votes.
-So if an animal recieve more of votes it circle would be bigger while other circle would be smallers.
-If your hover the mouse inside the circle you can see what percentege of the votes has that animal.
+So if an animal recieve more of votes it circle will be bigger while other circle would be smaller.
+If you hover the mouse inside the circle you can see what percentege of the votes that animal has.